CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 Availability of nodes are broken up into subtree chunks.
 A subtree of availability is binary file where each node gets a bit: 1 if it exists, 0 if it does not.
 Every node in the subtree must have a 0 or 1.
 Nodes on the last level that have a 1 will have an additional subtree for requesting (unless that node is also on the last level of the tree).
 Each level of the subtree has a minimimum size of 1 byte.
 For example, a quadtrees root and first levels have some bit padding.
-An example quad tree subtree that is fully packed: quad subtree: [0b00000001, 0b00001111, 0b11111111, 0b11111111, ...]
+An example quadtree subtree that is fully packed: quad subtree: [0b00000001, 0b00001111, 0b11111111, 0b11111111, ...]

 An example oct tree subtree that is fully packed: